What Does (And Doesn't) Renters Insurance Cover?

 • Damage to your car

 The personal property and liability coverage provided by renters insurance won't protect you from all risks.
-For example, property damage due to floods won't be covered and liability coverage for events related to dangerous dog breeds may also be excluded.
-Coverage may be limited for high-value items like jewelry.
-Here are some of the more common coverage exclusions and limits in renters insurance policies.
+For example, in addition to the exclusions above,,liability coverage for a dog bite will be rejected if the injury is due to a breed that may be listed as exempt from coverage, such as a pit bull or Rottweiler. .
+Coverage may also be limited for high-value items like jewelry.
+See below for a fuller explanation of the more common coverage exclusions and limits in renters insurance policies.

 Renters insurance does not cover property damage for all risks